dashkite/dashkite.com/src/www/content/mission/sustainability/article.md

 - **Inclusive.** We want a Web where people to feel welcome, regardless of their race, gender, sexuality, religion, or abilities.
 But we do not suffer [the paradox of tolerance][pa]: safety takes precedence over inclusivity.
 - **Humane.** We want a Web that strengthens and safeguards human rights, rather than weakening and undermining them.
 Paramount among these is the right to privacy: the Web should not be a shortcut for mass surveillance.

 These interlocking objectives encompass not only the use of the Web, but also its operation.
-For example, [content moderation on the Web][cm] largely relies on contract labor, paying workers minimal wages while exposing them to prolongued psychological distress, while automating this process is typically discriminatory due to organizational bias that is [codified algorithmically][al].
+For example, [content moderation on the Web][cm] largely relies on contract labor, paying workers minimal wages while exposing them to prolongued psychological distress.
+Meanwhile, attempts to automate this process merely [algorithmically codifies][al] organizational bias.

 Creating a sustainable Web demands more than good intentions: we must also profoundly change the way we think and work.
 We must realize that much of what currently passes for best practice is not good enough.
 Specifically, we must: